the-turing-way/the-turing-way/book/website/community-handbook/community-calls.md

 Here are some tips and alternatives for joining our calls:

-- **Using Zoom Mobile App:** If you're experiencing low bandwidth on your computer, consider joining the call using the Zoom mobile app on your smartphone.
+- **Using Zoom Mobile App:** If you're experiencing low bandwidth on your computer (which could be due to high usage by multiple devices, and/or slow network speeds), consider joining the call using the Zoom mobile app on your smartphone.
 The app may provide better connectivity and audio quality.

 - **Calling In:** Zoom allows participants to join calls via phone call, which can be a viable option for those with limited internet access.
 Check the meeting details for dial-in numbers and access codes.